tiefenauer/long-haul/pages/dl_3_structuring_ml_projects.md

 layout: article
 title: "Deep Learning (3/5): Structuring ML projects"
 intro: |
     This course focuses on conceptual aspects and workflow planning rather than introducing new algorihms or frameworks.
 The goal of this course is to equip you with knowledge you would otherwise have to earn through experience.
-Therefore, despite being the shortes of all, this course can make a huge difference for you when you start out with your own project.
+Therefore, despite being the shortes of all in the DL specialization, this course can make a huge difference for you when you start out with your own project.
 In fact, it can save you from going in the wrong direction for months and then realizing your work was all for nothing.
 Due to the less technical nature of this course there are no quizzes or programming assignments.
 Instead you get to sit in a _“Machine Learning flight simulator”_, where you are presented with a real-world problem and then have to decide how to act next.
 permalink: /ml/deep-learning/3
 tags:
     - Orthogonalization